krnsk0/callback-batcher/README.md

 This means that the rate of callback invocation may drop substantially below the configured rate.

-Batching will work correctly, however.
-If a Leaky Bucket batcher configured to refill buckets every second is throttled by the browser to instead add tokens only every ten seconds, the `count` value passed to the callback will ensure that no calls were missed
+However, if a Leaky Bucket batcher configured to refill buckets every second is throttled by the browser to instead add tokens only every ten seconds, the `count` value passed to the callback will be correct, ensuring that while the rate of callback invocation may slow, invocations can be tracked.

+In a browser context, it may make sense to invoke the `disposer` cleanup function on the batcher in a `beforeunload` event.
+In addition to cleaning up `setInterval`s used internally, disposers make any tailing batched calls, ensuring that throttled callbacks are not "missed".

 ## Development
+To make change to this library, clone it, run `yarn install`, and then `yarn run start`.
+This will launch the in-browser demo, which is useful for verifying that changes have their intended effects.

+Unit tests (written using `vitest`) can be run via `yarn test`.